ansys/pymodelcenter/README.rst

     pytest tests/ --cov=ansys.modelcenter.workflow --cov-report=term --cov-report=html tests/

-If a local copy of ModelCenter Desktop is installed, the integration tests can be run with:
+If a local copy of ModelCenter Desktop is installed, and a local copy of ModelCenter Remote Execution is installed and running, the integration tests can be run with:

     pytest integration/